 Blackjack insurance might sound like a smart way to protect your hand, but – for most players – it’s a costly distraction.
 Yes: it pays 2:1.
 Unfortunately, the odds of the dealer having blackjack don’t justify the bet.
 It gives the house a significant edge.

-Unless you’re counting cards or playing in a particular scenario like a single-deck tournament, insurance is best avoided.
+Unless you’re counting cards or playing in a particular scenario like a single-deck tournament, insurance in blackjack is best avoided.
 It doesn’t depend on your hand; it’s not a safeguard, it’s a side bet with poor value over the long run.

-Stick to a solid basic strategy, manage your bankroll wisely, play responsibly, and if you’re serious about improving, learn how card counting affects the math behind bets like insurance.
+Stick to a solid basic strategy, manage your bankroll wisely, play responsibly, and if you’re serious about improving, learn how card counting affects the math behind bets like blackjack insurance.
 Otherwise, your safest bet is to simply say “no, thanks” when the insurance offer pops up.

 FAQs